A study suggests adult cholesterol levels are dropping naturally as discussed in the NY Times.

-While the benefits of statins vs. the problems created by them are not clear, apparently, by lowering the amount of trans fats, a bandwagon many fast food and prepared food companies have joined has begun to lower cholesterol naturally.
-One of the big problems with the american diet of over eating and the wrong kinds of foods has been effectively addressed by government and other concerns and look at the result; potentially healthier Americans.
+While the benefits of statins vs. the problems created by them are not clear, apparently, by lowering the number of trans fats, a bandwagon many fast foods and prepared food companies have joined has begun to lower cholesterol naturally.
+One of the big problems with the American diet of overeating and the wrong kinds of foods has been effectively addressed by government and other concerns and look at the result; potentially healthier Americans.

 Read the article here…

 Cholesterol Is Falling in Adults, Study FindsBy ANAHAD O’CONNOR Cholesterol levels in adults are falling, and changes in the amount of trans fats in the American diet may be part of the reason, new research suggests.The findings, published Tuesday in The Journal of the American Medical Association, were celebrated as something of a triumph by health authorities, who said the data showed that the nation had reached its 2010 goal of getting the average total cholesterol level in adults below 200 milligrams per deciliter.
 Researchers examined a nationally representative sample of tens of thousands of Americans over the last two decades and recorded a decline of 10 points in average total cholesterol — to 196 mg/dL from 206 mg/dL.

 While the so-called bad cholesterol decreased, there was a slight uptick in HDL cholesterol, higher levels of which are associated with a reduced risk of heart disease.
 Triglycerides, which are also linked to heart disease, initially rose 5 points to 123 mg/dL from 1994 to 2002, then dropped to 110 mg/dL by the end of 2010.